Christian Yelich: International career

-Yelich played for the United States national baseball team in the 2017 World Baseball Classic.
+Yelich played for Team USA in the 2017 World Baseball Classic.
+He appeared in eight games during the tournament, posting a .310 batting average with four doubles and a .823 OPS.
+Team USA went on to defeat Puerto Rico in the championship game, securing their first-ever World Baseball Classic title.
 Following the conclusion of the tournament, he was named to the All-World Baseball Classic team.

 On September 10, 2018, he was selected to play with the MLB All-Stars at the 2018 MLB Japan All-Star Series, but he later withdrew from the event.